mobounya/trading-platform/README.md

 We're also using [cpr](https://github.com/libcpr/cpr) as a C++ wrapper around Libcurl, however you don't need to worry about it since it's downloaded automatically in the cmake file through `FetchContent`

 ### Build
+> [!NOTE]
+> [cpr](https://github.com/libcpr/cpr) need to compile its own copy of Libcurl that's why the build takes a little bit more than what you'll expect, to avoid this you can just compile and
+> install cpr from source and use the find_package() in cmake.

 This project comes with a simple bash script that allows you to easily build or run the program, to build, assuming you're in the project root, run:
 ```bash
 ./trader.sh build